-Question: I work in real estate and investing, I have been self-employed my whole life and never really had a boss.
+Question for DD': I work in real estate and investing, I have been self-employed my whole life and never really had a boss.
 I know what it is like to have a lot of extra cash and to have no extra cash.
 I am used to not having a steady income and used to making my own pay by my level of work and time I work.
 I have all the free time I want really as I work for myself, so I can make any time available.

 As far as income, time and other factors what are good professions for blackjack players, I am an average player who plays high-low, can count well and have about $10k disposable bankroll.
 Am I ready to try full-time blackjack play?